Eros Ramazzotti discography

 This is the discography of Italian singer Eros Ramazzotti.
-Since 1984, Ramazzotti has released 13 studio albums including one EP, four international compilation albums, three live albums as well as 37 singles, all of which have charted noticeably high in many European countries as well as in South and Central America.
+Since 1984, Ramazzotti has released 16 studio albums (including one also classified as an EP), seven compilation albums, three live albums as well as 37 singles, all of which have charted noticeably high in many European countries as well as in South and Central America.
 Ramazzotti has sold over 60 million records in his 30 years of career.
 The Italian star has done duets with several prestigious artists such as Cher, Tina Turner, Andrea Bocelli, Patsy Kensit, Anastacia, Joe Cocker, Luciano Pavarotti, Laura Pausini, and Ricky Martin.